ryan-mcclue/musings/1649152406-basic-desktop-workflow-part-1.md

 If wanting multiple ways of accessing grouped data, use union and anonymous structs.
 Use an int to reference other structs, e.g. `plane_index` If the data being grouped can only exist together (e.g. points), use vectors.
+Put all structs related typedefs inside their own header file for easy access.

 As floats are an approximation, when comparing to 0.0f (say for a denominator check) or negative (say for a square root) use a tolerance/epsilon less-than/greater-than check.
 To be clear about float to int casting, use a macro like truncate/round.